me-sajib/taher-the-stack/packages/proxy-rotator/README.md

 }
 ```

-After this it invokes the `getOptions` function that creates a new request option and includes the proxy-authorization by the proxy into the header & finally sending the request.
+After this, it invokes the `generateClientRequest` function, which creates a new request option and includes the proxy authorization by the proxy into the header, and finally sends the request.

 ## How to run